Who is remembered lives on ❤

 I consider my "roots" from East Tennessee and Bell County, KY.
 Many of my direct line moved to Monroe, MI as early as 1923 and that is where our line also starts to include the State of Michigan.
-As the internet/web became available, it became a boom for genealogists.
-I took it upon myself to do as much as possible to preserve our families past, that they will be remembered.
+My parents/family moved to the Grand Haven area about 1960, stayed 20 years, and only I chose to come back.
+Only my direct line will continue nearby.
+In the 1990s the internet/web became available and became a boom for genealogists.
+I started off with a webtv and took it upon myself to do as much as possible to preserve our families past, that they will be remembered.
 Miller/Cox/Brogan/Parks.

-Please post any photos, obituaries, biographical sketches, first hand accounts, or stories.
+Please contact me or add any photos, obituaries, biographical sketches, first hand accounts, or stories.
 I would love to add them.
-Please contact me if you are kin.
+I also love hearing from distant kin.

 It makes me a little sad to realize that most of my immediate line will have little ties with the areas of my childhood of TN and Monroe, MI, but those ties are preserved here.
 My favorite places are Cosby and Gatlinburg.
 My mother loved Monroe and Gatlinburg.

 From a man of Ninety-one "the hardest part of living to an old age is that most of your friends and relatives are not there to share it with you."

 I like this quote I saw today...